RichieG78/MyFinancialTracker/project03/my-financial-tracker/README.md

 These design choices ensured that the application would be intuitive, visually clear, and suitable for a single-page dashboard layout.

 ### 1.3 Sitemap and Wireframes
-The application uses a small number of focused routes:
+The application uses a small number of focused routes built in html and demonstrating flash and Jinja integration:
+- Home
-- Dashboard (Home)
+- Dashboard
 - Add Income
 - Add Expense
+- Performance

 Wireframes were created to plan the three-column dashboard layout and ensure consistent placement of totals, progress indicators, and transaction cards across screen sizes.